We try to find purpose in confusion, but … chaos dominates the human condition.

 He has published seventeen books including ‘Platteland’ (Quartet, 1994), ‘Outland’ (Phaidon, 2001), ‘Shadow Chamber’ (Phaidon, 2005), ‘Boarding House’ (Phaidon, 2009), ‘Asylum of the Birds’ (Thames & Hudson, 2011), ‘Ballenesque’ (Thames & Hudson, 2017), and ‘The World According to Roger Ballen’ (Thames & Hudson, 2020).
 He has made a number of short films and, in 2012, he collaborated on the music video ‘I Fink U Freeky’ with South African group Die Antwoord.

 Roger Ballen is currently establishing a Foundation and Photographic Centre in Johannesburg.
 The initiative has five guiding principles: (1) it will exhibit various media including photography, video, installation, painting, and drawing; (2) the content should have a relationship to Africa; (3) the work should have a psychological effect on the viewer; (4) the exhibitions should contain elements of the Ballenesque; and (5) the topics chosen should be relevant to a South African audience.
+The Inside Out Centre is expected to open in early 2022.

-Photo [detail]: © Marguerite Rossouw
+Photo [above – detail]: © Marguerite Rossouw

 This interview is a Talking Pictures original.